PottierLoic/Fractouille/RECORD.md

 # Speed parameter

 The `speed` parameter defines how fast the zoom progresses in logarithmic space.
 Because fractal zooming is exponential, constant-speed zoom is obtained by changing the scale by a fixed multiplier per second rather than by a fixed amount.
-In practice, the most useful and visually readable choice is to make the zoom level **double every second**.
+In practice, the most useful and visually readable choice is to make the zoom level **double every second** (in my opinion).

 This corresponds to a `zoom_speed` value of `ln(2) ≈ 0.693147`, meaning that the zoom grows by a factor of 2 per second, independently of the framerate or output resolution.